pandeypooja21/code-sync/README.md

   - **Workspace Invitations:** Users can invite others to join public workspaces; join/exit events and invitation responses are updated live. 🔔

-### 📝 Code Editor Features
-- **Monaco Editor Integration:**
-  - **Multi-Language Support:** Enables syntax highlighting and code editing for multiple programming languages.
-  - **Customizable UI:** Users can change themes, adjust font sizes, and collapse/expand code sections as needed.
-- **File Navigation Panel:**
-  - **Recursive Rendering:** The file and folder navigation panel uses a recursive algorithm to display nested directories efficiently.
-This allows for dynamic creation, renaming, deletion, and reordering (via drag-and-drop) of files and folders, with every change synced in real time. 🗂️
-  - **Real-Time Updates:** Changes to the file system are reflected immediately across all users in the workspace, ensuring consistent project structure.

-### 🤖 AI-Driven Enhancements
-- **Code Suggestions & Linting:**
-  - Integrated with the Google Gemini API, SynapseCode delivers smart code completions and real-time error detection along with recommended fixes.
-- **Auto-Documentation & Code Correction:**
-  - AI-generated documentation is available for complex functions, helping to maintain clear and well-documented code.
-  - Real-time code correction detects syntax errors as you type, automatically suggesting fixes to streamline development.
-- **AI Chatbot:**
-  - An interactive AI chatbot is embedded within the editor, offering instant help, brainstorming ideas, and generating documentation on demand.